Monday 31 August 2015

 To voice my own ideas

 I wanted to be able to develop and voice my own ideas.”
-There is ever pleasure in having a mentor, in life and in your career, I have had quite a few and I cherish them.
+There is every pleasure in having a mentor, in life and in your career, I have had quite a few and I cherish them.
 Most especially, I had John Coll who passed away last year.
-I was never his employee, I did not have the skills he needed in his organisation, but he was always there to provide guidance, encouragement, advice and the steeling up I needed whenever I was lacking in confidence.
+I was never his employee as I did not have the skills he needed in his organisation, he was always there to provide guidance, encouragement, advice and the steeling up I needed whenever my confidence was lacking.

 More particularly, even when he first helped me redraft my resume in mid-1994 he was quite particular that it was written in my voice and my kind of thinking since I will be the one to defend it when at interview.
 I was offered a new job on that new marketing literature within weeks of publishing it.